BBOXX/slate/source/includes/_enable.md

 ### Pending Status and Enable History

-A unit's status will only change once it makes an RC-GET connection the SMARTSolar API and retrieves it's new status before then its actual status is unchanged.
-To reflect this the unit is placed in a "pending" state.
+A unit's status will only change once it makes an RC-GET connection to the SMARTSolar API and retrieves its new status, before then its actual status is unchanged.
+To reflect this, the unit is placed in a "pending" state.
 The pending state therefore means that the unit has been enabled (or disabled) but has not yet connected to the system to update its status.

 For example: